timskillman/Pi3C/README.md

  Select 'Advanced Options' and configure;

-  - Full OpenGL ES driver
+  - Full KMS, Open GL driver
-  - 128 megabytes of GPU memory
+  - 128 megabytes of GPU memory(memory split option)
   - Restart your Pi and setup SDL 2.0 (next section)

 <a name="settingup">**Setting Up SDL 2.0 on your Raspberry Pi**</a>